-Written communication: Business writing and correspondence, Instructions, Business
+Written communication: Business writing and correspondence, Instructions, Business Reports and Proposals

-Reports and Proposals
+Effective listening, Business Presentations and Public speaking, Conversations, Interviews, Group Discussions, Corporate Communication and strategies, Ethics in Communication

-Effective listening, Business Presentations and Public speaking, Conversations, Interviews, required to set Ten Short Answer questions (of two marks each) from any part of the Syllabus.
+The question Paper shall contain two parts A and B. In Part A the Paper Setter will be required to set Ten Short Answer questions (of two marks each) from any part of the Syllabus.
 In part B, a total of Six Long Answer questions (of ten marks each) will be set selecting at least one question from each unit of the Syllabus.
 Part A shall be compulsory and in Part B the Candidate will be required to attempt any four questions out of six.